Dynamic Equilibrium with Costly Short-Selling and Lending Market

 Date Written: December 9, 2019

 We develop a tractable model of costly stock short-selling and lending market within a familiar dynamic asset pricing framework.
 The model addresses the vast empirical literature in this market and generates implications that support many of the empirical regularities.
-In the model, investors’ belief disagreement leads to the presence of stock lenders and short-sellers, who in turn pay shorting fees to lenders.
-We find that the equilibrium stock price increases in shorting fee, and both the stock price and shorting fee decrease in lenders’ size.
-We additionally show that the stock risk premium decreases in shorting fee, while the stock volatility is increased due to costly short-selling.
-Notably, we demonstrate that the equilibrium short interest increases in shorting fee and predicts future stock returns negatively.
-Furthermore, we find that short-selling risk matters in equilibrium, and show that a higher short-selling risk can lead to lower stock returns and less short-selling activity.
+In the model, investors’ belief disagreement leads to the presence of stock lenders and short-sellers.
+To borrow stock shares, short-sellers pay shorting fees to lenders.
+Our main results for a costly-to-short stock in equilibrium are as follows.
+The shorting fee increases in belief disagreement.
+The stock price is positively, while its risk premium is negatively related to its shorting fee.
+The stock volatility is increased due to costly short-selling.
+More notably, the short interest increases in shorting fee and predicts future stock returns negatively.
+Higher short-selling risk can be associated with lower stock returns and less short-selling activity.

 Keywords: short-selling, stock lending, belief disagreement, shorting fee, short interest, stock price, stock risk premium, volatility, short-selling risk, short-selling activity